 The Constitution of Kenya under the Bill of Rights puts a heavy responsibility on the State to ensure equitable, affordable and quality health care to all citizens.
-The right to health as provided under the Constitution refers to the highest attainable standards and in so doing obligates the state to surpass internationally set standards.
+The right to health as espoused under the Constitution refers to the highest attainable standards and in so doing obligates the state to surpass internationally set standards.

 The Health Sector in Kenya is a shared function between the National and County Governments.
 The National Government is charged with developing the National Health Policy and management of national referral health facilities while the County Governments are charged with the provision and management of health services at the county level.